freedomofpress/securedrop-workstation-docs/docs/admin/reference/hardware.rst

 ------------------
 In order to print submissions, a compatible printer is connected via USB.
 Therefore you must choose a printer that **has a USB port**.

-SecureDrop Workstation supports driverless printing, enabling compatiblity with a large selection of modern printers.
-Printers supporting Apple's AirPrint should work without issue, and they are easily identified by the "Works with Apple AirPrint" sticker:
+SecureDrop Workstation employs driverless IPP printing to support a large selection of modern printers.
+Compatible printers can be easily identified by the "Works with Apple Airprint" or Moipra logos:

 .. figure:: images/airprint.jpg

-Additionally, Apple maintains a `list of printers that support AirPrint <https://support.apple.com/en-us/HT201311#printers>`_.
-You may also consult this `list of printers supporting driverless printing <https://openprinting.github.io/printers/>`_ from OpenPrinting.
+You may consult Apple's `list of printers that support AirPrint <https://support.apple.com/en-us/HT201311#printers>`_, Moipra's `list of certified products <https://mopria.org/certified-products>`_` or OpenPrinting's `list of printers supporting driverless printing <https://openprinting.github.io/printers/>`_.

+Such printers generally feature WiFi connectivity and can function as network printers.
+SecureDrop Workstation only supports printing over USB, and so it is essential to choose a compatible printer that **has a USB port**.

 .. warning::
-  To protect the security of your own machines and networks, we recommend getting a dedicated offline printer to be used exclusively with SecureDrop Workstation.
-Most AirPrint-compatible printers include WiFi connectivity and can function as networked printers.
-For security reasons, we strongly recommend disabling WiFI on the printer you choose.
+  For security reasons, we strongly recommend keeping your chosen printer offline and disabling WiFi (if present).
+To further protect the security of your own machines and networks, this printer should be used exclusively with SecureDrop Workstation.